Strategic borrowing

 When it comes to taking a more strategic approach to debt management, one of the most powerful resources at your disposal is your investment portfolio.
 This option uses your investments as collateral for a securities-based loan and may provide you with funds that can be used to consolidate many different loans into a single line of credit.
 Here’s how.

-• Lower rate: Securities-based lending may also offer you a potentially lower interest rate than other forms of debt, including unsecured loans and credit cards.
-A lower interest rate may enable you to pay down debt more quickly and better manage cash flows so you can use available funds for other purposes.
+- Lower rate: Securities-based lending may also offer you a potentially lower interest rate than other forms of debt, including unsecured loans and credit cards.
+A lower interest rate may enable you to pay down your loan balance more quickly and better manage cash flows so you can use available funds for other purposes.

-• Additional Benefits: Borrowing against securities may provide additional benefits, including the potential to maintain your long-term investment plan, like saving for retirement, as well as helping to avoid the tax consequences associated with selling appreciated investments.
+- Additional Benefits: Borrowing against securities may provide additional benefits, including the potential to maintain your long-term investment plan, like saving for retirement, as well as helping to mitigate the tax consequences associated with selling appreciated investments.

 Borrowing against securities may not be appropriate for everyone.
 You should be aware that there are risks associated with a securities-based loan, including possible maintenance calls on short notice, and that market conditions can magnify any potential for loss.